 Downloading the archive file

 6. From the Export/Archive Course page (see above), click on the archive .zip file name (you may need to click the Refresh button to see the file).

-7. Find a location you would like to save your file and save it on your local computer.
+7. Find a location you would like to save your file and save.

-Deleting the archive fileArchive .zip files will automatically be removed from your course after 30 days.
+Additional InformationArchive .zip files will automatically be removed from your course after 30 days.
 You must download them before this time period.